How much English do I need to know to start the accent modification (reduction) process?

 What is GAE?

-While native speakers throughout the U.S. speak a variety of dialects, General American English is a variety of the English language that is generally used in professional communication.(speech that is often used by television and radio broadcasters).
+While native speakers throughout the U.S. speak a variety of dialects, General American English (GAE) is a variety of the English language that is generally used in professional communication.
+It is speech that was commonly used by television and radio broadcasters.
 Many people think of it as a “neutral” accent, lacking any distinctly regional characteristics.

 My accent is who I am.
 Do I have to get rid of it?